-Teachers, students and everybody in the school have to join forces to conduct the daily cleaning activities.
+Teachers and everybody in the school have to join forces to conduct the daily cleaning activities

-Organize the daily cleaning activities:
+Teachers organize the daily cleaning activities:

-- → Every class contributes to the cleanliness of the toilets and washing facilities. - → Make cleaning a group activity. - → Assign different students to different tasks for every day of the week according to the cleaning and maintenance plan. - Involve students and the community for example women's and youth organizations, in fun activities like designing posters and cleaning and maintenance planners.
+- > Teachers of every class contributes to the cleanliness of the toilets and washing facilities. - → Make cleaning a group activity according to school weeky plan. - > Involve the community such as women's and youth organizations for the cleaning and maintenance of the school.